How To Plan A Destination Wedding Easily

 Once they selected their destination venue, the planning process was handled via phone calls, excel spreadsheets, and Word documents.
 It was time-consuming, lacked efficiency, and offered nothing to the wedding couple visually during the planning process.

-Had Yaron been able to utilize the event technology and digital planning tools we have today, his wedding planning experience would have been quite different.
+Had Yaron been able to utilize the event technology and digital planning tools we have today, his destination wedding planning experience would have been quite different.

 - Virtual Tours: Taking virtual tours of the venues would have saved time and money on travel.